Git Cheatsheet

 • git reset <revision-hash> .: revert a full branch to specified revision if commited

-• git reset --soft HEAD~1 : reset to last commit (even if pushed).
-Can re-commit stuff but if already pushed will need to push with --force.
+• git reset --soft HEAD~1: reset to last commit (even if pushed).
+Changes will be staged, and can be committed again, but if pushed before, you need to push with --force-with-lease

 • git reset --soft <new-root-hash> && git commit --amend -m "<new message>" && git push --force: squash all branch pushed commits previous to the one specified into a single commit with the desired new message